 If you fail to make a Value-Added Tax (VAT) return, Revenue has the power to make an estimate of the VAT due.
 A formal notice will issue to you setting out the amount payable.

 You cannot appeal a VAT estimate.
 Instead, you must submit properly completed VAT returns with the corresponding payment, if appropriate.

-However, you can appeal on whether you are an accountable person and are not therefore required to make a VAT return.
-This must be made to the Tax Appeals Commissioners (TAC).
+However, you can submit an appeal on grounds that you do not judge yourself to be an accountable person.
+Accordingly, you would not be required to charge VAT and make VAT returns.
+You must submit your appeal to the Tax Appeals Commissioners (TAC).